AdventureBear/emquick/README.md

 As an example the use of Vasopressin in cardiac arrest as gone in and out of favor with changes in the official Americal Heart Association guidelines every couple of years since the early 2000s.
 If you're actively training, you may have learned the most current recommendation, but if you've been out of training for awhile, it's possible the removal of vasopression may have slipped past you.

-Alternatively other information remainse mostly static such as the number of teeth in the maxilla and mandible or the distribution of senosory and motor nerves.
+Alternatively other information remains mostly static such as the number of teeth in the maxilla and mandible or the distribution of senosory and motor nerves.

 Finally, today's practitioner has to keep in mind a multitude of 'calculators' and scores such as PERC, HEART, NIH, Well's Criteria (for DVT & for PE) and the list goes on and on.
 ABCD2, CHADS, Sepsis, etc etc.  There are several excellent websites for calculator use such as MDCalc.com started by Graham Walker, MD when he was a medical student, however, EM Quick combines both common EM calculators as well as static and dynamically changing reference information for those actively caring for patients.